b57-clouddevops/terraform-basics/README.md

     1) No, "terraform apply" can create / destroy / update the resources based on the type of changes that you're making.
     2) So, it's quite important that you need to review the plan 2-3 times along with a peer-review.

+Based on the type of changes that you're making 'terraform apply' can create / destroy / update / re-create the infrastructure.